 - Fertilize once a year with an all purpose plant fertilizer.

 - While most conifers don’t need supplemental water once established, even mature evergreens can be affected by drought.
 In a time of extreme heat or drought, give them a long, slow drink of water.
 Conifers don’t show water stress until it’s almost too late… If they lighten in color or the needles get brittle, the plant is in trouble.
 This is the number one way conifers are lost, and it’s an expensive mistake.
 Because they grow relatively slowly, replacing the size plant that you lost can take years.
+Landscaping with conifers takes lots of advance planning for that reason.

 - Most conifers just need light pruning of dead branches or branches that are too tight together.
 You can slow the growth of pines and other conifers by breaking off half the “candles” (those fingers of new growth in the spring).
 You can also train them to grow in certain shapes, espalier them or even grow them in bonsai.